Is Commercial Pet Food Safe?

 It's not a yes or no question.
 Here's what most pet parents don't know about commercial dog food and kibble.

-Now that we share our lives with our dogs, it makes sense that we share our standards of food with them too.
+We share our lives with our dogs.
+It makes sense that we share our standards of food with them too.

-We cannot continue to feed them like farm animals because it may be unsafe to do so, and according to the latest FDA video announcement shown below, doing so brings in contamination, toxins, bacteria, illness, and possibly death into our homes.
+We cannot continue to feed them like farm animals.
+Why?
+Because it may be unsafe to do so.
+According to the latest FDA video announcement shown below, doing so brings contamination, toxins, bacteria, illness, and possibly death into our homes.

 FDA’s “Pet Food and Treats in Your Home” Video: